zmitchell/splatter/guide/src/getting_started/create_a_project.md

    cargo run --release
    ```

-   The first build might take a while, as we must build nannou and all of its
+   The first build might take a while, as we must build splatter and all of its
    dependencies from scratch.
 The following times that we run our app should be
    much faster!